An Erasmus+ grant is available to participating students to assist with the extra costs of studying and working abroad.

 - Be currently registered on a degree programme at the University of Edinburgh

-- To find out which countries this includes, see the Erasmus+ participating countries list
+- To find out which institutions this includes, see the Exchange Destination Booklet

-- Submit your Erasmus+ documents in due time once your application has been approved
+- Submit your Erasmus+ documents in due time once they become available on your Mobility Online workflow

-If you are selected for an Erasmus+ study exchange, you will automatically be eligible for an Erasmus grant and you do not need to send a separate application for the grant.
+If you are selected for an Erasmus+ study placement, you will automatically be eligible for an Erasmus+ grant and you do not need to send a separate application for the grant.

-Your Erasmus+ grant is calculated based on the duration and destination of your placement and your activity (study exchange or traineeship).
-The table below shows 2018/19 Erasmus+ grant rates:
+Your Erasmus+ grant is calculated based on the duration and destination of your exchange.
+The table below shows 2018/19 Erasmus+ grant rates for study placements:

 Austria, Belgium, Germany, France, Italy, Greece, Spain, Cyprus, Netherlands, Malta, Portugal

-Once your application has been approved for funding, we will be asked to save your bank details in our online system.
 Your grant will be transferred directly into your account once you have submitted the required documents (payments to UK bank accounts only).
+You will need to save your bank details and upload the Erasmus+ grant contract on our online system, Mobility Online.

 Your grant will be paid in two instalments:

 This will be 70% of your total grant amount.
-We will pay this at the start of your placement, and upon submission of the following completed documents:
+We will pay this at the start of your exchange, and upon completion/submission of the following:

 - Risk assessment